Driving is an important part of a person’s lifestyle, often contributing greatly to their independence, and is commonly taken for granted.

 Referrals for an Occupational Therapy Driving Assessment can be made by anyone including:

-A fee is charged for the assessment and some clients may be eligible for funding assistance.
+A fee is charged for the assessment.
+If you have an insurance claim or NDIS funding for a Driving Assessment in your current plan, you will be eligible for funding assistance.
 Clients will require some medical information from their GP prior to commencing the assessment.
 This may include;

 You will be informed of the information required by the Occupational Therapist at the time of the referral.